 My kids really enjoyed the experience, and we have some important tips to know before you go, especially if you're making the trip from NYC or upstate.

 The days finally have a real fall crispness to them, the leaves are turning,and front steps are flickering with the glow of carved pumpkins at night.
 There’s lots of spooky fun and not-so-spooky fun to be had, from costume parades to pumpkin festivals, and there's plenty to do for free.
 Take the kids to a few of these free Halloween activities for families—and save your money for goodies to give to trick-or-treaters.

-All throughout the month, there are opportunities for families to get outdoors, enjoy the autumn weather, and experience the best of Boston (often for free).
-Here are some of our top picks for this October.
+October may be our favorite month in Boston.
+Besides fall fun like pumpkin picking and the excitement of Halloween, there are plenty of fairs, festivals, special events and performances to fill our weekends.
+Every year we count the days until Opening Our Doors and the Boston Book Festival, plus new events we can't wait to experience.
+All throughout the month there are opportunities for families to get outdoors, enjoy the autumn weather, and experience the best of Boston (often for free).
+Here are our top 10 picks for this October.